Last Updated on July 18, 2026 by Patrick Camuso, CPA

 Why is transaction reconstruction often required for prediction market taxes?

 Platform exports are rarely designed for tax compliance.
 They may omit basis, misclassify settlement proceeds, or collapse multiple dispositions into summary totals.
-Accurate reporting often requires reconstructing each contract’s acquisition, disposition, and settlement to ensure correct timing, valuation, and documentation.
+Accurate reporting often requires reconstructing the underlying activity to establish cost, proceeds, timing, and valuation.

 Do these tax rules apply to small or casual prediction market users?